nachoilles/SudokuSolver/README.txt

        scripts\setup-env.bat

 2. Download Sudoku Puzzles:
-   - To download or update the Sudoku puzzles, run the following script: python scripts\get-sudokus.py
+   - To download or update the Sudoku puzzles, run the following script with the number of sudokus of your choice: python scripts\get-sudokus.py <number_of_sudokus>
    - This will populate the ./assets/sudokus.json file with puzzles.

 Usage: